1. Safety and wellbeing for you and your children

 Adults are usually involved in the programme to support the programme goals.
 This could be an adult named as a protected person on the Protection Order, other caregivers, or support people.

-Each programme starts with a session to try to understand the child’s situation.
+Each programme starts with an assessment session (often completed with both the parent/guardian and the child) to try to understand the child’s situation.
 This includes their worries and fears.
 In this session, the provider will identify the best programme for the child to continue with.

 Find a safety programme